JanLikar/covid/Readme.md

 ## Contributing
 Pull requests are kindly accepted.
 Please assign yourself to a ticket, before starting.

+Your branch should be based on the staging branch.
+After merging to staging, the branch gets automatically deployed to [https://covid-staging.herokuapp.com/](https://covid-staging.herokuapp.com/).

+When testing is completed, we pull the changes into master, which gets deployed to production.

 See README.txt for environment setup.